-Now accepting applications for the fall 2017 cohort
+Now accepting applications for the spring 2018 cohort.

-To be considered for admissions to the fall 2017 cohort, you must submit your completed application portfolio by the July 21, 2017 fall deadline.
+To be considered for admission to the spring 2018 cohort, you must submit your completed application portfolio by November 3, 2017.
 Space is limited and you are encouraged to apply early.
 Applications will be reviewed until all seats are filled.

-Applicants who submit a completed portfolio by July 21, 2017 will be notified of a decision by August 4, 2017.
+Applicants who submit a completed portfolio by the November 3, 2017 deadline will be notified of a decision by November 17, 2017.